Is Dr. Hauschka Cruelty-Free?

-Below is a screenshot of Dr. Hauschka’s official animal testing statement:
+Below is a screenshot of what’s currently stated on Dr. Hauschka’s website about its animal testing policy:

-All imported cosmetics sold in mainland China are required by law to be tested on animals.
-However, Dr. Hauschka has confirmed they only sell their products online in China and not in retail stores, therefore they are not required to test on animals.
+Dr. Hauschka has confirmed they only sell their products online and not in retail stores in mainland China; therefore, they are not required to test on animals.

 “Products are only sold to China online which means we can avoid the required animal testing.”